We may earn money or products from the companies mentioned in this post.

 Who Can Visit in July 2021

 Disneyland began a phased reopening of their parks on April 30, 2021.
 At the time only California Residents were allowed to visit the parks per state guidelines.
-As of June 15, 2021, out-of-state guests will be allowed to visit the parks, in accordance with CDC and California Health guidelines.
+As of June 15, 2021, out-of-state guests are allowed to visit the parks, in accordance with CDC and California Health guidelines.

 International travelers are subject to travel restrictions by both their country of residence and the United States.